-Global adaptation conference in Nairobi ends with call to world leaders01/05/2015 - by the Climate Centre
+Global adaptation conference in Nairobi ends with call to world leaders

 The 9th International Conference on Community-Based Adaptation (CBA9) ended in Nairobi yesterday with a call to world leaders to address the needs of the world’s poorest and most vulnerable people in this year’s key environment and development summits.

 More than 400 representatives from governments, civil society, the scientific community, and international and non-governmental organizations gathered in the Kenyan capital for CBA9.

 It ended with a Nairobi Declaration saying that it’s the responsibility of developed countries to “support the adaptation efforts of poor and vulnerable groups”.

 The conference was organized by the African Centre for Technology Studies jointly with the Kenyan government, the UK-based International Institute for Environment and Development (IIED), and the Bangladesh Centre for Advance Studies.

 “The poorest and most vulnerable communities are disproportionately affected by climate change, and this will continue unless the world’s leaders make every effort to truly prioritize their needs in 2015’s high-level summits,” said Saleemul Huq, IIED Senior Fellow.